TEMPORARILY UNAVAILABLE

 How do NPUs reduce latency in real-time applications?

 NPUs offload AI computations from CPUs and GPUs, minimizing latency in tasks such as autonomous driving and voice recognition.
-This ensures faster and more reliable performance.
+This helps for faster and more reliable performance.

 What makes NPUs energy-efficient?

 NPUs are engineered to minimize unnecessary computations and focus on the specific needs of AI tasks.
-This optimized design ensures high performance with low power consumption.
+This optimized design enhances high performance with low power consumption.

 How do NPUs support edge computing?